 The Time-Sharing Revolution

 The real revolution was the development of time-sharing, which allowed multiple remote interactive users to share use of the computer, interacting with the computer from terminals with keyboards and teletype printers, and later display screens, in much the same way as desktop computers or personal computers would be used later.
-At the end of my studies, we had already very cool graphic workstations running UNIX with graphical user interfaces.
+At the end of my computer science study years, we had already very cool graphic workstations running UNIX with graphical user interfaces and compiler based programming languages as e.g., C or C++.

 The Invention of BASIC